donnes/codeleap-test/README.md

 ### Tests

-Are made unit tests of MST models and stores.
+Were made unit tests of MST models and stores.
 Quite simple and not too much sophisticated but I think that coverages the major implementations.

 ### Improvements